sha443/Chemical-Reaction-Optimization-CRO/README.md

 # CRO.py

-The real coded CRO class with dependent classes in python 3.
+The Chemical Reaction Optimization Algorithm sketch in python 3

-# Classes
+# Classes Includes

 1. CRO
 2. Molecule
 3. Operators
 4. Main

+# How to use?
+This repository provides the blueprint of the Chemical Reaction Optimization algorithm.
+One's has to implement the relative class and functions e.g. Population generation and energy calculation.

 # Debug & Contact: